 Functionality

-- Has enough the power to process your favorite nuts into delicious nut butter;
+• Has enough power to process your favorite nuts into delicious nut butter;

-- Turn coffee beans into ground coffee, grinds spices into powder;
+• Turn coffee beans into ground coffee, grind spices into powder;

-- Does not knead the dough but mix the batter;
+• Do not knead the dough, but mix the batter;

 Using, cleaning

 The blender is very easy to assemble, use, and clean.
-You just have to place the pitcher on the base unit and align it with the special slot on the base, the same align the lid with the slot on the pitcher, the blender will beep, and the control panel will be illuminated with light.
+You have to place the pitcher on the base unit and align it with the special slot on the base; in the same way you align the lid with the slot on the pitcher, the blender will beep, and the control panel will be illuminated with light.
 Now it is ready to run.

-To use the pre-set program, just press the appropriate button, and the blender will stop automatically at the end of the program.
-To stop the blender before it stops automatically just presses the Start/Stop button.
+To use the pre-set program, press the appropriate button, and the blender will stop automatically at the end of the program.
+To stop the blender before it stops automatically, press the Start/Stop button.

 The Timer counts up while the user processes using the manual mode and counts down when pre-set programs are used.